RWKV/RWKV-wiki/docs/basic/how-to-play.md

 **Chat Function**

-In the chat interface, select an RWKV-7-World model (0.1B or 0.4B), click the Load Model button to download and run the model for dialogue.
+In the chat interface, select an RWKV-7 model, click the Load Model button to download and run the model for dialogue.

-You can also drag an RWKV-7-World model (`.st` format) from the **local directory** into the gray box to run, skipping the download process.
+You can also drag an RWKV-7 model (`.st` format) from the **local directory** into the gray box to run, skipping the download process.

 ![WebGPU Demo Chat Function](./images/web-rwkv-15-chat-demo.gif)